Children’s books about math can be fun and inviting to children, introducing math ideas in a playful, imaginative way.

 Children’s Books about Math

-Montessori believed that early math prepares a child for logical and critical thinking, not for memorizing math facts.
-Math in a young child’s life deals with shapes, patterns, and spatial relationships he experiences within his environment.
-Current brain research tells us that learning patterns begins in utero with light and dark, day and night, tones and patterns of voices of people, music, and objects in the environment, and being still and being active.
+Current brain research tells us that learning patterns begin in utero with light and dark, day and night, tones and patterns of voices of people, music, and objects in the environment, and being still and being active.
 Children are drawn to order.
-Thus, routines are critical for a child’s development.
-Routines give children an entrée into logical thinking.

 3 things I have learned in my Montessori math training